 Teetotal Or Not?

 Let’s get one thing straight; this article isn’t condoning the consumption of alcohol when you’re trying for a baby, nor is it confirming that alcohol affects fertility in any very bad ways.

 The aim is simply to look at what research has been conducted on the issue so you can make up your own mind as to whether you ban the booze or not.
 It’s a very personal decision, and only you know what’s right.
 If in doubt, always consult your Doctor.

-From a practical, been-there-done-that standpoint, I lean towards continuing with the Friday wine, if adds to your life quality and makes you feel normal.
-Trying for a baby can make anyone slightly crazy – making love on a schedule, charting basal body temperature, hoping, waiting for signs of pregnancy et cetera.
+From a practical, been-there-done-that standpoint, I lean towards continuing with the Friday glass of wine, if it adds to your life quality and makes you feel normal.
+Trying for a baby can make anyone slightly crazy – making love on a schedule, charting basal body temperature, hoping, waiting for signs of pregnancy, et cetera.
 You probably know all about it.